learn-co-curriculum/skills-fswd-2.0-css-flexbox-essentials-lab/README.md

 # CSS Flexbox Essentials Lab

-In this lab we’re going to get practice writing the HTML and CSS necessary to create a basic flexbox.
+In this lab we’re going practice writing the HTML and CSS necessary to create a basic flexbox.

 ## Objectives